mmalahi00/Adsorption-Analysis-app/README.md

 ## 📖 How to Use the App

-1.  **Select Language:** Choose your preferred language from the sidebar.
-2.  **Enter Calibration Data:** In the sidebar, expand the "1.
+1.  **Enter Calibration Data:** In the sidebar, expand the "1.
 Calibration" section.
 Upload your data or enter it manually.
 The calibration parameters will be calculated automatically and used for all other analyses.
-3.  **Choose a Study:** Expand the section for the study you want to analyze (e.g., "2.
+2.  **Choose a Study:** Expand the section for the study you want to analyze (e.g., "2.
 Isotherm Study").
-4.  **Input Data:** Enter the fixed conditions (e.g., mass, volume) and the experimental data (either by uploading a file or using the data editor).
+3.  **Input Data:** Enter the fixed conditions (e.g., mass, volume) and the experimental data (either by uploading a file or using the data editor).
-5.  **Explore Results:** Navigate to the corresponding tab in the main window (e.g., "Isotherms") to view the calculated data, tables, and interactive plots.
+4.  **Explore Results:** Navigate to the corresponding tab in the main window (e.g., "Isotherms") to view the calculated data, tables, and interactive plots.
-6.  **Download:** Use the download buttons to save your results and figures.
+5.  **Download:** Use the download buttons to save your results and figures.

 ## 📄 License